CapnSquirrel/nebula/README.md

 # References

 Nebula has both a textual and symbolic representation, and it is important to understand both.
-First, here is a symbol key.
+Here is a symbol key that should provide a better understanding of any symbolic diagrams of Nebula programs.

 ![symbol key](/images/symbol-key.png)